Skip to Content

 scindapsus treubii rooting in sphagnum moss

-I also add a plastic bag over each plant.
+I also add plastic bags over each plant when rooting in moss.
 Or use a large gallon-sized plastic bag to cover several smaller plants.
-This helps to keep humidity levels high and prevent the sphagnum moss from drying out.
+This helps to keep humidity levels high and prevent the sphagnum moss from drying out too quickly.

 rooting plant cuttings in sphagnum moss